 Increasing Frequency of Network Attacks and the Internet of Things

 The Internet of Things – the network of physical objects accessed through the Internet – creates a new world of problems in network security for restaurant owners.
 Forbes cites security expert Teresa Law: “[The Internet of Things] increases convenience but it also increases risk.
-Attackers have more opportunity to steal our information or sensitive corporate data.
+Attackers have more opportunity to steal information or sensitive corporate data.
 It makes ensuring that the right people gain access to the right information even more important.”

 How Can You Protect Your Network?

-Wi-Fi, security cameras, and operating systems all gain information with an IP address, and each access point holds a possibility of security breach.
+Wi-Fi, security cameras, and operating systems all gain information with an IP address, and each access point holds a possibility of a security breach.
 The National Restaurant Association offers a few tips on how to help keep your network safe: